nautobot/nautobot/nautobot/docs/development/index.md

 * Strongly urge you to upgrade to address these more serious issues as soon as possible.
 * Not adjust any subsequent release dates (the next scheduled release will still occur as scheduled).

-### Maintenance Release
+### Maintenance Release (LTM)

 #### Overview

-For the abundance of clarity sake, we are officially naming what is sometimes called an "LTS" release of software a "Maintenance" release of Nautobot.
+For the abundance of clarity sake, we are officially naming what is sometimes called an "LTS" release of software a "Maintenance" or "Long Term Maintenance (LTM)" release of Nautobot.
 The mindset is we always aim to release stable software and new users choosing to install an LTS release because it appears to be more stable, will almost immediately be presented with breaking changes upon their next upgrade.

-#### Maintenance Releases

-To facilitate smooth upgrades to breaking changes on newer major releases, we publish a "Maintenance Release" of Nautobot.
-This release will be the last minor of the previous major release.
+Our LTM release will be the last minor of the previous major release.
 At the time of this writing `1.5.z` will be our maintenance release of Nautobot for the `1.y` release cycle.
 Version 1 of Nautobot had an extended release cycle as it was our first major release of the platform.
 Going forward it can be expected that the `x.3` version of the platform will be the maintenance train of any major version.

 With this schedule you can expect a few things per major/minor release: